The Admission Process Overview

 • All applicants will be notified by email regarding final admission decisions by April 1.

-• We understand that some applicants may need to respond to other program offers prior to this date.
+• We understand that some applicants may need to respond to other program offers before this date.
 This year’s admission process will be completed as quickly as possible, but not prior to the dates already indicated.

 • Decisions will be sent by mail or email from the Graduate School.
 Please do not request early notification about admission decisions.